 iThemes Security ↑ Back to top

-iThemes Security isn’t incompatible, but it does sometimes blindly apply rules that conflict with the WooCommerce REST API.
+iThemes Security is not incompatible, but it does sometimes blindly apply rules that conflict with the WooCommerce REST API.

-If your site meets all requirements and you still can’t connect your store, please check your iThemes Security settings.
+If your site meets all requirements and you cannot connect your store, check your iThemes Security settings.

 WP Super Cache ↑ Back to top

-With WP Super Cache (or other caching plugins), please ensure that API endpoints are not cached.
+With WP Super Cache or other caching plugins, ensure that API endpoints are not cached.

-There are sometimes issues when using the WooCommerce API (which the iPhone app uses) if WP Super Cache is enabled on your site.
-You may be seeing an error message like “Cannot find API URL”.
-Here are some steps to take to fix this issue:
+There are sometimes issues when using the WooCommerce API (which the iOS app uses) if WP Super Cache is enabled on your site.
+You may see an error message such as “Cannot find API URL.”
+Here are some steps to fix this issue:

 - Go to Settings > WP Super Cache.